Gornji Milanovac: Economy and industry

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Community services and Territorial organizations

 Education

 Gornji Milanovac has four primary schools: OŠ "Sveti Sava", OŠ Desanka Maksimović, OŠ "Kralj Aleksandar I" (before "Takovski-Partizanski bataljon") and OŠ "Momčilo Nastasijević".
 Also it has one high school: Gimnazija "Takovski ustanak.

 Two professional schools (four or three-year): ETŠ "Knjaz Miloš" and TŠ "Jovan Žujović".
 As regard as kindergarten and nurseries in this municipality there is three of these.

 Gornji Milanovac had one department for higher education from Novi Sad, which was private owned and this department dissolved.
 In future periods was planned to open new departments of University of Kragujevac Faculty of Economics for business administration, taxes and accounting.
 Also and Faculty of Architecture University of Belgrade had negotiations about opening new departments for local students.

 Health protection

 Health protection in Gornji Milanovac is widespread on all territory.
 Citizens can reach basic health protection even in rural parts of municipality.
 Health care is organized like: General Hospital, Neurology Hospital, Gynaecology department, Intensive care unit, Labour health protection unit (there are departmans and units in two industrial zones), Surgical and physiatrically department, Dentistry, Dermatology, Psychiatric ward, Rehabilitation services, Village Health Protection Units and Physical therapy.
 Common support units include a dispensary, pathology, and radiology, and on the non-medical side, there are medical records departments, release of information departments, financial and HR department, Patient lawyers, Clinical Engineering, Facilities Management, Dining Services and Security Departments.
 There is an emergency service in place.
-On the property of Gornji Milanovac Hospital, there is built infrastructure for mini spa and rehabilitation center for skin and musculoskeletal diseases from watter resources, mentioned above (see section Geography and Infrastructure).
+On the property of Gornji Milanovac Hospital, there is built infrastructure for mini spa and rehabilitation center for skin and musculoskeletal diseases from water resources, mentioned above (see section Geography and Infrastructure).
 As for health protection of animals, Gornji Milanovac has several privately owned veterinary stations.